niko0022/Landing-Page/README.md

-A Web page built from the ground up
+A Web page built from the ground up by using HTML and CSS.